Hook Methods

 }

-• Use only if the config transformation has an effect on performance
+- Use it only if config transformation has an effect on performance

-• Keep in mind that init is performed once, and processConf can be performed for each request, in this case, the logic may be disrupted if init depends on changing config fields (see below)
+initis executed once, whileprocessConfcan be executed for each request, in which case the logic may be violated ifinitdepends on changing config fields (see below)

 async init?()

-The init method is called once when initializing the base scraper object, serves to perform one-time actions:
+The method init is called once when the base scraper object is initialized, and serves to perform one-time actions:

-• Initialization of the session manager using the this.sessionManager.init() method
+- Initializing the session manager using the method

-Since the method is called once, all configuration fields on which init() depends cannot be used in conjunction with field configuration templates or with overrides when calling this.parsers.request
+Since the method is called once, all configuration fields on which init() depends cannot be used together with configuration field templates or with overrides when calling this.parsers.request

 async destroy?()

-The destroy method is called once upon completion of the task, necessary for the correct destruction of open resources:
+The method destroy is called once when the job finishes, necessary for the correct disposal of open resources:

 async threadInit?()

-This method is launched at the initialization of each thread, each thread is a copy of the base scraper object with its unique this.threadId, which starts from 0 and ends with threads_count - 1
+This method is run when each thread is initialized.
+Each thread is a copy of the base scraper object with its own unique this.threadId, which starts with 0 and ends with threads_count - 1

 async threadDestroy?()